The Washington Journalism and Media Conference

 WJMC SCHOLARSHIP INFO

-The deadline for the 2023 Scholarship Application is December 5, 2022.
-Notification of scholarship awards will be sent out by December 12, 2022 via email.
+The deadline for the 2024 Scholarship Application has passed and all funds have been awarded for this summer’s program.
+Notification of scholarship awards were sent out on December 8, 2023 via email.

-There are a limited number of partial, need-based scholarships available for qualified students.
-Scholarship applicants must submit a High School transcript, must demonstrate financial need, and all applicants will be required to submit a copy of the most recent 1040 Federal Income Tax Form from the individual who claimed them as a dependent.
-Scholarship amounts are $1000, $1400, $1700, and $2,000 and are applied as partial tuition waivers.
-No full scholarships are available for the conference.
+There are a limited number of need-based scholarships available for qualified students.
+Scholarship applicants must submit a high school transcript, must demonstrate financial need, and all applicants will be required to submit a copy of the most recent 1040 Federal Income Tax Form from the individual who claimed them as a dependent.
+Scholarship amounts are $1000, $1400, $1700, and $2,000 and are applied as partial or full tuition waivers.
+Additional funding, including full-tuition scholarships are also available to students who apply.

 Students wishing to apply for scholarships should upload the following information by using our online form below: